 Why was Wynstra allowed to make a deal that did not require him to admit guilt?

 "That's typically what happens in a consent order," Sarason said.

 State investigators preferred to strike a deal to end the matter, given the fact that Wynstra does not appear to have any money to pay penalties, she said.

 Why did it take so many years to get to this point?

 Sarason said the case was complex, and state investigators were waiting to see if the bankruptcy process would disclose any significant amount of assets.

-The Homestead case shows why investors should check with state regulators to make sure a company complies with state law before they invest, Sarason said.
+Sarason said the Homestead case shows why investors should check with state regulators to make sure a company complies with state law before they invest.

 "We didn't hear from people until so many years after their investments were made," she said.
 "We only hear about it once they are no longer happy.
 That took a long time with this."